osilander/203.311/Week10/Week10.md

 ### What we are going to do today?

-We have 5 exercises -- with questions along the way --  to work through before getting to the Portfolio analysis (more on that below):
+We have 6 exercises -- with questions along the way --  to work through before getting to the Portfolio analysis (more on that below):
 - We will follow on with the DADA2 tutorial, and take that data into phyloseq to see what we can glean from further analysis.
 - We will start working through the phyloseq tutorial to get an idea of what is possible.
 - We will perform some initial data plotting.
 - We will perform some initial data ordination.
-- Finally, we will have a quick look at some network visualisations.
+- We will have a quick look at some network visualisations.
+- Finally, we will download some new data for further analysis.

 The commands below have been checked and should work fine.

 ---